Johnathan Goddard

-Jonathan Bruce Goddard (May 11, 1981 – June 15, 2008) was an American defensive end in the National Football League and Arena Football League.
+Jonathan Bruce Goddard (May 11, 1981 – June 15, 2008) was an American professional football defensive end who played in the National Football League (NFL) and Arena Football League (AFL).
 He was drafted by the Detroit Lions and also spent time with the Indianapolis Colts and Colorado Crush before his death in a June 2008 motorcycle accident.

-Early years
+Early life

 Goddard was born in San Diego, California, and attended Edward H. White High School in Jacksonville, Florida.

 College career

 Goddard attended Marshall University, where he played for the Thundering Herd and was an All-America selection.

 His senior season statistics include 78 tackles, 16 sacks, 28 tackles for loss, 5 broken up passes, 5 forced fumbles, and 3 quarterback hurries.
 He was runner-up in the Bronko Nagurski Trophy standings.

 Professional career

 Detroit Lions

-Goddard was drafted by the Detroit Lions in the sixth round (206th overall) of the 2005 NFL Draft with a pick acquired from the New England Patriots.
+Goddard was drafted by the Detroit Lions in the sixth round (206th overall) of the 2005 NFL draft with a pick acquired from the New England Patriots.
 He was signed to a three-year contract on July 15 and assigned No. 99.
 However, injuries plagued him during the 2005 preseason and he was released by the team on September 3.